MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UnifiedGroup.md

 ```

 ### -CalendarMemberReadOnly
-The CalendarMemberReadOnly switch specifies whether to set read-only Calendar permissions to the Office 365 Group for members of the group.
+The CalendarMemberReadOnly switch specifies whether to set read-only Calendar permissions to the Microsoft 365 Group for members of the group.

 - To set read-only Calendar permissions, use the CalendarMemberReadOnly switch without a value.

 - To remove read-only Calendar permissions, use this exact syntax: -CalendarMemberReadOnly:$false.

-To view the current value of the CalendarMemberReadOnly property on an Office 365 Group, replace \<EmailAddress\> with the email address of the group, and run this command: Get-UnifiedGroup -Identity \<EmailAddress\> -IncludeAllProperties | Format-List \*Calendar\*.
+To view the current value of the CalendarMemberReadOnly property on a Microsoft 365 Group, replace \<EmailAddress\> with the email address of the group, and run this command: Get-UnifiedGroup -Identity \<EmailAddress\> -IncludeAllProperties | Format-List \*Calendar\*.

 ```yaml
 Type: SwitchParameter